Last update: 4/11/2021

 Check out these FAQs related to Iceland reopening for tourists and let us know if you have any other questions in the comments below.

-Yes, if you are traveling from an EU/EEA/EFTA country, Andorra, Australia, Japan, Monaco, New Zealand, Rwanda, San Marino, South Korea, Singapore, Thailand, Uruguay, or Vatican City, you can currently visit Iceland.
+Yes, if you have proof of vaccination against COVID-19, evidence of prior COVID-19 infection, or are traveling from an EEA/EFTA country, Andorra, Australia, Monaco, New Zealand, Rwanda, San Marino, South Korea, Singapore, Thailand, or Vatican City, you can currently visit Iceland.

-There are currently 300+ active cases and 25 deaths due to COVID-19 in Iceland as of today.
-The CDC classifies travel to Iceland as “Level 3- High Risk.”
-If you have a pre-existing condition or any health condition that could increase your chances of serious illness, you shouldn’t travel to Iceland.
+There are currently 124 active cases and 29 deaths due to COVID-19 in Iceland as of today.
+The CDC classifies travel to Iceland as “Level 2– Moderate Risk.”
+If you have a pre-existing condition or any health condition that could increase your chances of serious illness, you should avoid traveling to Iceland.

-Yes, there are many countries that cannot travel to Iceland at the moment.
+Yes, travel to Iceland is not allowed from many countries at the moment unless travelers are fully vaccinated or present proof of a previous COVID-19 infection.
 You can check which countries are currently banned here.

 No, there is currently no curfew in Iceland.